pivotal/docs-tap/scst-scan/app-scanning-troubleshooting.hbs.md

 This topic helps you troubleshoot Supply Chain Security Tools (SCST) - Scan 2.0.

+## <a id="overview"></a> Overview

-When an ImageVulnerabilityScan is created, the following resources are created:
+When Scan 2.0 creates an ImageVulnerabilityScan, the following resources are also created:

 - Tekton `PipelineRun` with the following `Tasks`:
   - workspace-setup-task
   - scan-task